This One Thing

 Photo by MabelAmber.
 Courtesy of Pixabay.

 What about the connections we have with our close friends?
 How does that work?
 The Scripture gives us an example of that when talking about Jonathan and David.
 In 1 Samuel 18:1, it says that, “the soul of Jonathan was knit to the soul of David, and Jonathan loved him as his own soul.”
-I have had a few friends in my life whom I have had that kind connection with.
-For whatever reason, we have connected and as time passed, our souls became more and more knit together.
-Many times, I will be thinking about my friend, and she will call me or visa versa.
+I have had a few friends in my life with whom I have had that kind of connection.
+For whatever reason, we have connected, and as time passed, our souls became more and more knit together.
+Many times, I will be thinking about my friend, and she will call me or vice versa.
 What does that look like in the unseen realm?
 I don’t know.
 If I did, I would draw or paint a picture of it.

 All Scripture taken from The Holy Bible, New King James Version.
 Copyright 1982 by Thomas Nelson, Inc. Used with permission.